Last Updated on December 2, 2022 by Ellen Christian

 Some people like to write a message or poem inside their Thanksgiving card rather than write a note.
 If you’re looking for Thanksgiving card messages, here are a whole bunch that you can choose from.

 Just check out this post.
 Or, you can always write a simple message to friends and family instead.

 If you really enjoy this turkey quilling project, you might want to try this cat quilling card that I made for Valentine’s Day a few years ago.
 Or, you might want to try this holiday place card I made.
 You can set it on everyone’s dinner plate at Thanksgiving.
 Check out the video above for a few more fun ideas.

 Other types of papercrafts

-If you enjoy papercrafts like this turkey quilling project, there are lots of different types of techniques that you can learn.
+If you enjoy papercrafts like this turkey quilling project, there are many different techniques that you can learn.
 Have you ever considered teabag folding?
 Or, you might want to try origami.
-You could learn to make these butterflies and then attach them to your notecards.
+You could learn to make these butterflies and attach them to your notecards.